scarletbright/avalanche-docs/docs/v1.0/en/staking.md

 The likely reason that your node is not connected to another node is that NAT traversal failed and you did not start your node with `--public-ip=[NODE'S PUBLIC IP]`.

 In the future we will add better monitoring to make it easier to verify that your node is well-connected.

-#### What if I see that NAT traversal failed?

-If you're on a cloud service, this is expected.
-If you're behind a router, make sure that you have port forwarding set up.
-See above.

 ### Secret Management